 - A peek at an amazing camera phone

 - Top 5 social networking startups you need to invest in

 - Teardown: How tough are IBM ThinkPads?
 Pretty darn tough

 Check out the show but more importantly, check out the extended interview (embedded below) with Alberto.

 In it, he and Richard Goering discuss the evolution of EDA and Cadence over the past 25 years (trivia question: What was SDA briefly before it became SDA?) and what's to come in the next 25.
 Among the questions they explore:

-- What are the consequences of Google, Apple, Amazon and others getting into the silicon-design business?
+- What are the consequences of the new generation of systems-design companies getting into the silicon-design business?

 - How do we bring EDA methodologies to complete systems (automotive, airplanes, wireless sensor networks)?

 - Will we design bacteria the way we design VLSI circuits?